Skip to content

 one of the most beautiful things to see

-, a worth companion to the Cordoba Mezquita which stands next to
+in Cordoba, a worth companion to the Cordoba Mezquita which stands next to

 the bridge as you view it from the south side.